DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

 their bigger relatives can only partly be answered since this would go beyond the scope of this article.

-Privacy First
+****Privacy First****

-1. The first search engine in the analysis is DuckDuckGo, because it claims to be a privacy-concerned search engine.
-DuckDuckGo was founded by the entrepreneur Gabriel Weinberg, and its developers **‘**believe in better search and real privacy at the same time**’**.[^12] Its website further explains that DuckDuckGo does not track, filter bubble, or share data with third parties, and it goes on with a lengthy discussion of privacy issues and a visual explanation of what it actually means to be tracked,
+The first search engine in the analysis is DuckDuckGo, because it
+    claims to be a privacy-concerned search engine.
+DuckDuckGo was founded by the entrepreneur Gabriel Weinberg, and its developers ‘believe in better search and real privacy at the same time’.[^12] Its website further explains that
+    DuckDuckGo does not track, filter bubble, or share data with third parties, and it goes on with a lengthy discussion of privacy issues and a visual explanation of what it actually means to be tracked,